Lucasfrota/MachineLearningElasticComponent/README.md

 # javaMachineLearning

+this project aims to be a easy and reusable way to use supervised machine learning techniques

 the Data used in this project was found in: http://archive.ics.uci.edu/ml/datasets.html

 More information specifically about the used dataSet may be found in: